gauxs/cp/misc/README.md

 # Miscellaneous Topics
 ### Implementation Questions
-These questions are implementation heavy and will test good coding skills.
+These questions are implementation heavy and will improve implementation skills.
 Following are some problems:
 1. [Arithmetic Slices](https://leetcode.com/problems/arithmetic-slices/)

 ### Logical Questions